chenhengwei1999/ISSPA/docs/source/contributing_to_isspa/navigation_plugin.rst

     cd ISSPA/src/isspa_navigation
     catkin_create_pkg isspa_navigation_plugin rospy roscpp std_msgs

-Then, you can add your own algorithm in the `isspa_navigation_plugin` package.
+Then, you can add your own algorithm in the ``isspa_navigation_plugin`` package.

-Once you have added it, you can compile the feature package with the help of the `catkin_make` tool to see if it is available and if it runs smoothly.
-If it runs successfully, you can refer to the Github Pull Request to submit your merge request.
+Once you have added it, you can compile the feature package with the help of the ``catkin_make`` tool to see if it is available and if it runs smoothly.
+If it runs successfully, you can open a Github Pull Request to submit your merge request.